SFDO-Tooling/CumulusCI/docs/config.rst

 You aren't able to modify it, but knowing about it serves two purposes:

 * It is a fun bit of trivia to know that this file exists!
-* It is often useful to reference when working on configuring custom tasks or flows of your own.
+* It is useful to reference when working on configuring custom tasks or flows of your own.

 Using Tasks and Flows From a Different Project
 ----------------------------------------------
 The dependency handling discussed above is used in a very specific context, to install dependency packages or metadata bundles in the ``dependencies`` flow which is a component of some other flows.
 It's also possible to use arbitrary tasks and flows from another project.
 To do this, the other project must be named in the ``sources`` section of cumulusci.yml:

 .. code-block:: yaml